Pink Friday: Roman Reloaded: Background and development

 When Minaj was asked on Twitter to describe the album in one word, she tweeted "freedom".
 In an interview following the premiere of the album's lead single, "Starships", Minaj told Ryan Seacrest, "I've never had this much fun recording music in my life.
 My first album I was very guarded.
 I felt like I was making music to please everyone else.
 I had to be politically correct, but this album I am just creating music, and there's such a big difference.
 Literally in the studio we were cracking up laughing, having fun, and enjoying ourselves.
 The music itself you're going to get every side that I've ever shown and then a little bit extra.
 I've tried to make it very, very balanced, because I don't ever want to be boxed in, and that's always what drives me.
 So I made a very diverse album."
 She added that with her first album, "I was a too open Nicki Minaj.
 It felt more to me like a diary, the songs were more introspective and stuff like that...with this particular album I felt that it was time to give people a moment to enjoy the lyrics, and enjoy the beats, and enjoy the voices.
 When I was going to do my first album people would say, 'What is she going to talk about?
 Is she just going to talk about sex?'
 So I made it my business to make an album that did not talk about sex at all.
 I made it my business to make an album that wasn't a vulgar album, because [on] my mixtapes I was very, very...outlandish on my mixtapes.
 With this album I'm going back to not necessarily to that sound, but that feeling.
 The feeling of 'I don't care what you think!'
 That's what it is."
-Minaj also spoke on the concept behind her first two albums, saying: "Sometimes I felt the first album was a little too revealing, too emotional at times, and the other thing about your first album is that you’ve had all these emotions pent up inside to release and that's what you do on your debut.
+Minaj also spoke on the concept behind her first two albums, saying: "Sometimes I felt the first album was a little too revealing, too emotional at times, and the other thing about your first album is that you've had all these emotions pent up inside to release and that's what you do on your debut.
 On the second album I was more concerned about just having fun".

-As executive producer, Minaj enlisted a variety of producers, including Alex da Kid, Alex P, Pop & Oak, Benny Blanco, Blackout, Carl Falk, Cirkut, David Guetta, DJ Diamond Kuts, Dreamlab, Dr. Luke, Flip, Hitboy, Jimmy Joker, J.R.
-Rotem, Kane Beatz, Kenoe, KoOol Kojak, M.E.
+As executive producer, Minaj enlisted a variety of producers, including Alex da Kid, Alex P, Pop & Oak, Benny Blanco, Blackout, Carl Falk, Cirkut, David Guetta, DJ Diamond Kuts, Dreamlab, Dr. Luke, Flip, Hit-Boy, Jimmy Joker, J. R. Rotem, Kane Beatz, Kenoe, KoOol Kojak, M.E.
 Productions, Pink Friday Productions, Rami Yacoub, RedOne, Rico Beats, Ryan & Smitty, Nikhil S. and T-Minus.
-Minaj also collaborated with different artists for the album, which includes: Cam’ron, Rick Ross, 2 Chainz, Lil Wayne, Nas, Drake, Young Jeezy, Chris Brown, Bobby V, and Beenie Man.
+Minaj also collaborated with different artists for the album, which includes: Cam'ron, Rick Ross, 2 Chainz, Lil Wayne, Nas, Drake, Young Jeezy, Chris Brown, Bobby V, and Beenie Man.